-In order to compare performance, various devices are chosen to perform the experiments and compare the results.
-After several searches, there are several candidates, among which stand out: Raspberry Pi, Orange Pi, Asus Tinker Board, Odroid and Jetson.
-Of all these proposals, the Jetson family stands out above all.
-The Jetsons are SBCs developed by Nvidia, in this group there are cards such as TK1, TX2 or Xavier, even so, their costs are somewhat high or their production was suspended, but not everything is lost, therefore, from this family we chose to younger brother Jetson Nano.
+In order to compare performance, various devices were chosen to perform the experiments and compare the results.
+After several searches, there were several candidates, among which the following stand out: Raspberry Pi [17], Orange Pi [18], Asus Tinker Board [19], Odroid [20] and NVIDIA Jetson [21].
+Of all these proposals, the NVIDIA Jetson family proved the best.
+The "Jetsons" are SBCs developed by Nvidia and in this group there are boards such as TK1 [22], TX2 [23] and Xavier [24].
+Although their costs can be high and some production was suspended, from this family, Jetson Nano was chosen.

 The Nano features provide us with an ARM CPU, a Nvidia GPU.
-The other architecture chosen is somewhat more traditional, the features it provides us with are a Ryzen CPU, GPU Nvidia.
-The components that the experiments are going to focus on are the CPU and GPU, so it is good to give them a little review.
+The other architecture chosen has an AMD Ryzen CPU [25] and a Nvidia GPU, and is a somewhat more traditional architecture.
+The components that the experiments will focus on are the CPU and GPU, a review of which is provided in the following sections.

-3.1 The CPUs
+The CPUs

-ARM Cortex-A57 is primarily composed of a finder, decoder, and instruction dispatcher, integer executor, load / storage unit (L1), L2 memory system, floating point unit, advanced SIMD, generic CPU interrupt control interface, generic timer, debug and trace.
+ARM Cortex-A57 is primarily composed of a finder, decoder instruction dispatcher, integer executor, load / storage unit (L1) and L2 memory system.
+It also has a floating-point unit, advanced SIMD, generic CPU interrupt control interface, generic timer, debug and trace.

-AMD Ryzen 5 3600 is manufactured in a Zen 2 microarchitecture, this design is given around small 8-core chiplets separated into 2 groups of 4, this allows the cores to be organized in a "central complex" or CCX, which contains the 4 cores and an L3 cache set.
-Regardless of the number of chiplets, it paired with a central I/O via Infinity Fabric, this I/O acts as a central hub for all off-chip communications, as it houses all PCIe lanes, memory channels, and Infinity Fabric links to other chiplets or CPUs.
-This separation greatly benefits its scalability and manufacturing capabilities, plus it makes it easier to build processors with lots of cores.
+AMD Ryzen 5 3600 is manufactured in a AMD Zen 2 microarchitecture.
+This design is given around small 8-core chiplets separated into 2 groups of 4.
+This allows the cores to be organized in a "central complex" or CCX, which contains the 4 cores and an L3 cache set.
+Regardless of the number of chiplets, it is paired with a central I/O via Infinity Fabric.
+This I/O acts as a central hub for all off-chip communications, as it houses all PCIe lanes, memory channels, and Infinity Fabric links to other chiplets or CPUs.
+This separation greatly improves its scalability and manufacturing capabilities as well as making it easier to build processors with many cores.

-3.2 The GPUs
+The GPUs

-The selected GPUs are from successive architectures, Maxwell and Pascal.
+The selected GPUs are from successive architectures, NVIDIA Maxwell [26] and NVIDIA Pascal [27].

-Maxwell focused primarily on energy efficiency, his SM (Streaming Multiprocessor) was restructured, partitioned and renamed SMM.
-The structure of the warp scheduler, along with the FP64 CUDA core and texture unit was inherited from Kepler, but the design of most execution units was partitioned so that each warp scheduler in an SMM handles a 32-core FP32 CUDA package.
+NVIDIA Maxwell focused primarily on energy efficiency and its SM (Streaming Multiprocessor) was restructured, partitioned and renamed SMM.
+The structure of the warp scheduler, along with the FP64 CUDA core and texture unit was inherited from NVIDIA Kepler [28], but the design of most execution units was partitioned so that each warp scheduler in an SMM handles a 32-core FP32 CUDA package.
 This enables better resource management than Kepler, saving more energy when the workload is not optimal for sharing resources.
 Maxwell would be succeeded by the Pascal microarchitecture.

-Pascal architecture improvements are based on five technological advancements, 1) a 16nm fabrication process that increases performance and improves energy efficiency, 2) increased double precision performance for HPC workloads (in Deep Learning offers more than 12 times of neural network training and a 7-fold increase in Deep Learning inference performance compared to previous generation GPU architectures), 3) it is the first architecture to integrate revolutionary NVIDIA NVLinkTM bidirectional interconnect High Speed (this technology is designed to scale applications across multiple GPUs, delivering faster 5X acceleration of interconnect band), 4) using an innovative approach to memory design, CoWoS® (Chip-on-Wafer -on-Substrate) with HBM2 gives you a 3X boost in memory bandwidth performance over NVIDIA Maxwell TM architecture, 5) the new in 16-bit medium-precision floating-point instructions and the new 8-bit integer instructions allow AI algorithms to provide real-time responsiveness for Deep Learning inference.
+NVIDIA Pascal architecture improvements are based on five technological advancements, 1) a 16nm fabrication process that increases performance and improves energy efficiency, 2) increased double precision performance for HPC workloads (in Deep Learning offers more than 12 times of neural network training and a 7-fold increase in Deep Learning inference performance compared to previous generation GPU architectures), 3) it is the first architecture to integrate revolutionary NVIDIA NVLinkTM [29] bidirectional interconnect High Speed (this technology is designed to scale applications across multiple GPUs, delivering faster 5X acceleration of interconnect band), 4) using an innovative approach to memory design, CoWoS® (Chip-on-Wafer -onSubstrate) with HBM2 gives you a 3X boost in memory bandwidth performance over NVIDIA MaxwellTM architecture, 5) the new in 16-bit medium-precision floating point instructions and the new 8-bit integer instructions allow AI algorithms to provide real-time responsiveness for Deep Learning inference.